 We’re doing it because we know of so many people with aspirations to write books for children and who want to be published.
 They use our blog and our Twitter feeds as a source of information and we think that many of them would like to know more about the industry.

 We’re doing it because we know (from every time we advertise a job on our website) that there are lots of people out there who are keen to work in children’s publishing, or who think they might be, and we think that the things we’ll be discussing will be relevant to them too.

 We’re doing it because we love what we do, and we want more people to understand it.

-The event will take place at the St Bride Foundation on Fleet Street, and you can buy Early Bird tickets for £99 here.
-We have an INCREDIBLE line-up speakers planned for the day, including:
+The event will take place at the St Bride Foundation on Fleet Street, and we have an INCREDIBLE line-up speakers planned for the day, including:

 Lucy Mangan, author and award-winning columnist